 The National Inventors Hall of Fame kicks off their annual event where individual engineers and inventors who hold a US patent for a significant technological invention are honored.

 The greatest invention since, well...

-Otto Rohwedder introduced his bread slicer machine at a Missouri grocery store.
-Two years later, Wonder Bread brought this incredible innovation nationwide.
-Sliced bread is so great because prior to that, children were liable to injure themselves with knives while trying to make a simple sandwich.
+Otto Rohwedder introduced his bread slicing machine at a Missouri grocery store.
+Two years later, Wonder Bread took this incredible innovation nationwide.
+Sliced bread is so great because, prior to that, children would often injure themselves with knives while trying to make a simple sandwich.

 The Great Exhibition

 The Crystal Palace in London transformed into the "Great Exhibition of the Works of Industry of All Nations."
 The venue hosted the world's most exciting innovations and discoveries.
 World's Fairs have since become a global stage for countries to promote their ingenuity and design talent.
-Notable inventions which debuted at world's fairs include the cotton gin, zippers, monorails, x-rays, and jet packs.
+Notable inventions that debuted at World's Fairs include the cotton gin, zippers, monorails, x-rays, and jet packs.